Changes to MBLEx Result Reporting

 Purpose of the MBLEx

-FSMTB developed the MBLEx to assess entry-level competence.
+The FSMTB developed the MBLEx to assess entry-level competence.
 The examination assesses an individual’s ability to practice safely and competently on the public by testing her or his knowledge, skills and aptitude.
 If a candidate achieves a passing score, this means that she or he has met a passing standard.
 If a candidate fails, it means that she or he has not succeeded in meeting the minimum standard.

-Reasons Numeric Scores Do Not Help
+Reasons Numeric Scores Are Ineffective

 Beyond reaching the passing standard, receiving a higher numeric score on the examination does not benefit the candidate in any way, nor does it automatically signify greater competence in massage or bodywork therapy.
 Since looking at numeric scores can be misleading, we are eliminating the possibility of misinterpretation, particularly where consequences are significant for education, licensure and employment.